Skip to content

 Additional educational objectives and learning outcomes

-The course aims to promote the ability to recognize, analyze, and critically assess the essence of economic situations as such.
-Particular attention is paid to economic terminology and language in general, i.e., the question of which economically relevant phenomena are adequately taken into account and linguistically conveyed for understanding.
-Furthermore, the course focuses on understanding the scope of economic thinking, determining the role of the economy in a social context, and being able to assess and evaluate the effects of global digitalization.
+The aim of the course is to promote the ability to recognise, analyse and critically assess the nature of economic issues as such.
+Particular attention is paid to economic terminology and language in general, i.e. to the question of which economically relevant phenomena are adequately taken into account and conveyed in a linguistically comprehensible manner.
+In addition, the aim is to understand the scope of economic thinking, to determine the role of the economy in the social context and to be able to assess and evaluate the effects of global digitalisation.

 Assessment

-For attending and non-attending students: Written exam with exam questions: one of two topics offered must be selected and completed.
-Exam language German
+For participating and non-participating students: Written examination with examination questions: one of two topics offered must be chosen and worked on.
+Examination language German ILOs assessed 1 to 4

 Evaluation criteria

-Final exam criteria: 1.
-Understanding of the task.
-2. Well-structured elaboration of the key points and aspects.
-3. Presentation (stringent structure, coherent train of thought, clear language).
+Criteria for the final exam: 1. understanding of the task.
+2. well-structured elaboration of the most important points and aspects.
+3. presentation (stringent structure, coherent train of thought, clear language).

 Required readings

-Copies of all relevant texts will be made available during the semester and will be accessible in the “reserve collection.”
+Copies of all relevant texts will be made available during the semester and are accessible in the "reserve collection"

 Supplementary readings